 Despite growth in recent years, the banking sector in the Democratic Republic of the Congo (DRC) remains underdeveloped.
-The country has one of the lowest levels of banking penetration in the world, and only a small percentage of adults in the DRC have a bank account.
+The country has one of the lowest banking penetration levels in the world, and only a small percentage of adults in the DRC have a bank account.

 Money in the DRC

-The currency of the Democratic Republic of the Congo is the Congolese franc (CF or CDF), which is theoretically divided into 100 centimes.
-The DRC's currency is in banknotes only, and the smallest note in use is 50 francs.
+The Democratic Republic of the Congo's currency is the Congolese franc (CF or CDF), which is divided into 100 centimes.
+The DRC's currency is in banknotes only.
+The smallest note in use is 50 francs.

-Regulations determining in which situations the Congolese franc or the US dollar should be used have changed over time.
+Regulations determining when the Congolese franc or the US dollar should be used have changed over time.
 In some cases, school fees, medical expenses, utilities, rent costs and taxes may be requested in CDF, and USD in other cases.
 However, it may be worth asking on a case-by-case basis.

 Banking in the DRC